jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 );

-final userId = userId_example; // String | User GUID
+final String userId = 'userId_example'; // String | User GUID
-final q = 8.14; // num | Not used by the server.
+final num q = 8.14; // num | Not used by the server.
 Clients can pass in the last picture update time of the user to potentially take advantage of caching

 try {
   await client.users.getProfileImage(userId, q);